Abib Sarajuddin: Summary of Evidence memo

+Transcript

 Sarajuddin chose to participate in his Administrative Review Board hearing.

-In the Spring of 2006, in response to a court order from Jed Rakoff the Department of Defense published a Summarized transcript from his Administrative Review Board.
+In the Spring of 2006, in response to a court order from Jed Rakoff the Department of Defense published a summarized transcript from his Administrative Review Board.

 Board recommendations

 In early September 2007 the Department of Defense released two heavily redacted memos, from his Board, to Gordon R. England, the Designated Civilian Official.